wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-secure-user-access-microsoft-365/includes/8-implement-conditional-access-policies.md

      -  Users attempting to access specific applications can trigger different Conditional Access policies.
  -  Real-time and calculated risk detection

      -  Signals integration with Azure AD Identity Protection allows Conditional Access policies to identify risky sign-in behavior.
-Policies can then force users to change their password, do multi-factor authentication to reduce their risk level, or block access until an administrator takes manual action.
+Policies can then force users to change their password, do multifactor authentication to reduce their risk level, or block access until an administrator takes manual action.
  -  Microsoft Defender for Cloud Apps

      -  Enables user application access and sessions to be monitored and controlled in real time.
 This feature increases visibility and control over access to and activities done within your cloud environment.